 - Click Apply to apply the clipping choice.

-- Click OK to apply the clipping and close the Map Properties dialog box.
+- Click Apply to view the clipping changes, or click OK to apply changes and close the Map Properties dialog box.